-The correspondent for the Charity also indicated to the Inquiry on 25 September 2013 that staff turnover may have led to reminders generated by the Commission being missed.
-The trustees of the Charity later stated that the Charity did not receive the computer generated reminders sent by the Commission.
+The Correspondent for the Charity also indicated to the Inquiry on 25 September 2013 that staff turnover may have led to reminders generated by the Commission being missed.
+A representative of the trustee stated that the Charity did not receive the computer generated reminders sent by the Commission.